loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

-# ProCampaign Integration
+# How to transfer data from LoyJoy to ProCampaign

+## 1. What this solution will do for you

-In this article you'll learn how to transfer data from LoyJoy to ProCampaign.
-Basically, all kinds of data can be flexibly sent to ProCampaign as attributes.
+Basically, all kinds of data can be flexibly sent from LoyJoy to ProCampaign as attributes.
+If you want to transfer newsletter subscribers, [check out our separate docu](https://github.com/loyjoy/welcome/blob/master/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md).

-## Consider before starting
+## 2. What you need for the data transfer

-Your API key for ProCampaign must be set up to *allow writing of the attributes that you want to send*.
-Please also make sure you configured all the required settings in LoyJoy at settings > integration.
+You need an API key for ProCampaign that must be set up to *allow writing of the attributes (data fields) that you want to send*.
+Your ProCampaign admin will be able to help you.

-## Configure the integration
+## 3. Configure the data transfer

 Start with the mapping from LoyJoy to ProCampaign in LoyJoy's integration section.
+Go to settings, then choose integration in LoyJoy.

 ![integration](pro_campaign_integration/image1.png)